-The Sites and Monuments Record (SMR) which is maintained by the Department of Housing, Local Government and Heritage was examined as part of the assessment on the 2nd of February 2023.
-The SMR consists of records included in the RMP and sites and monuments notified to the Dept. since the publication of the RMP.
-This review established that there are 19 entries in the SMR in the proposed rehabilitation area (see Table 5 and Fig. 2).
-All the entries were reported by Barry Raftery, the IAWU and ADS following the 1987-88 Pilot Survey and 1999 Peatland Re-assessment Survey.
+The Sites and Monuments Record (SMR) which is maintained by the Department of Housing, Local Government and Heritage was examined as part of the assessment on the 8th of May 2023.
+This review established that there are no SMRs located in the proposed rehabilitation area (see Fig. 2).